Skip to main content

 What this means in practice

-Designations include "COMPEL Transformation Architect" (awarded for 2 specializations plus AITGP certification), "COMPEL Distinguished Practitioner" (4 specializations plus AITL certification), and "Authorized Specialization Instructor" (1 specialization plus AITI certification).
+Designations include "COMPEL Transformation Architect" (awarded for 2 expert certifications plus AITGP certification), "COMPEL Distinguished Practitioner" (4 expert certifications plus AITL certification), and "Authorized Expert Certification Instructor" (1 expert certification plus AITI certification).
 Designations incentivize breadth of expertise across the credential lattice and provide market-differentiating titles for advanced practitioners.

 Why it matters